eaglesky/CodingPractices/AlgorithmsReview.md

 * [Leetcode] N Queens.
 (Best Algorithm*).
 Good example of range backtracking with dedupe.
 * [Leetcode] Sudoku Solver(Algorithm*).
 DFS with return boolean check.
 What is the parallel algorithm?
 * [Other] Union Contacts.
 (Algorithm**).
 Essentially a node finding problem.
+* [Leetcode] Minimum Height Trees(Algorithm** and implementation*).
+Remember the proof.
+Also remember the implementation of iteratively removing leaves using adjacency list.

 ## Permutations, Combinations and Subsets.
 ### Knowledge